-We had been back just 2 days and Tina was getting the shakes for having gone so long without some great British cream teas.
-We were at that point staying down in the New Forest and the nearest ones to us were The Old Station Tea Rooms.
+We had been back just 2 days, and Tina was getting the shakes for having gone so long without some tremendous British cream teas.
+We were at that point staying down in the New Forest, and the nearest ones to us were The Old Station Tea Rooms.

 It was very quiet, but it was 11.45am and all.